Introduction to Types of Domain

 DNS (Domain Name System)

 The Domain Name System works by transforming the domain name into a server of IP addresses.
 It is located on millions of servers worldwide but serves as one unified database.
 Next, when you insert your search browser’s domain name, the browser is contacted by a name server to locate the matched IP address.
-If you did not request a name for a domain previously that request passes through a server sorted by the hierarchy of the domain name system, beginning with top-level extensions and moving down the line.
+If you did not request a name for a domain previously, that request passes through a server sorted by the domain name system’s hierarchy, beginning with top-level extensions and moving down the line.

 This is a guide to Types of Domain.
-Here we have discussed the basic concept with different types of domain which include top-level Domain, second-level, and third-level domain in detail.
+Here we have discussed the basic concept with different types of a domain: top-level Domain, second-level, and third-level domain, in detail.
 You may also have a look at the following articles to learn more –